Finance & Financial Management

 Online Finance & Financial Management Programs

-In the 2018-2019 academic year, 954 schools offered some type of finance and financial management program.
+In 2018-2019, 954 schools offered a finance program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||134||29|

 |Certificate (1-2 years)||53||12|

 Is a Degree in Finance & Financial Management Worth It?

 The median salary for a finance grad is $79,830 per year.
 This is based on the weighted average of the most common careers associated with the major.